 I agree, it’s the ideas and the photographer.
 And cameras really aren’t getting out of date like that.
 My father’s 35 mm (that I am never returning to him, ever) is more than 50 years old is still amazing.
 And if you get a digital with more than 6 mega pixels and manual option you will be able to use that forever.
-Sure, it will be nice to upgrade when you get the cash, but you don’t NEED to…unless you break digital cameras by dropping them off of rocks, like me.posted about 5 years ago
+Sure, it will be nice to upgrade when you get the cash, but you don’t NEED to…unless you break digital cameras by dropping them off of rocks, like me.posted over 5 years ago

-if you get a camera that meets the critera of the class then you have nothing to fear. also it wouldnt be bad to ask whoevers teaching the class what a good camera would be to have for several years. samsungs are used pretty often and arent always unpdating as fast as you migth fear. plus i believe they’re afforadable with great photo qualityposted about 5 years ago
+if you get a camera that meets the critera of the class then you have nothing to fear. also it wouldnt be bad to ask whoevers teaching the class what a good camera would be to have for several years. samsungs are used pretty often and arent always unpdating as fast as you migth fear. plus i believe they’re afforadable with great photo qualityposted over 5 years ago

 i say yay.

 no matter what happens, even if technology changes like the next day, you’ll still have a good camera.